 - Eliminating present effects of past discrimination.

-Under representation means having fewer women and/or minorities in a particular department, rank, or classification than would be reasonably expected by their availability.
+Underrepresentation: Having fewer women and/or minorities in a particular department, rank, or classification than would be reasonably expected by their availability.

-It is the policy of the University of Wisconsin System to adopt and support measures designed to prevent and eliminate discrimination against employees and prospective employees of the University of Wisconsin System on the basis of race, color, creed, sexual orientation, religion, sex, gender identity or expression, ancestry, national origin, age, or disability.
+It is the policy of the University of Wisconsin System to adopt and support measures designed to prevent and eliminate discrimination against employees and prospective employees of the University of Wisconsin System on the basis of race, color, creed, sexual orientation, religion, sex, gender identity or expression, ancestry, national origin, age, veteran status or disability.

 A. Basic Requirements